alyssamichelle/kui-tour-of-heroes/README.md

 # Tour of Heroes — My Little Pony Flavored & Using Kendo UI!

+### This app was used during the 2020 DevReach Online event called 'The Angular Relay'.

 ![kendoka for angular plus mlp](https://p192.p3.n0.cdn.getcloudapp.com/items/rRu7OBlg/Screen%20Shot%202020-08-27%20at%2012.53.56%20PM.png?v=a47c8028358bc533908f0b9545f14087 "kendoka plus my little pony logo")

 This is the Angular Tour of Heroes app with Kendo UI for Angular added in.
 I replaced the default heroes with MLP characters for added fun!